TUM-AVS/Frenetix-Motion-Planner/README.md

 # Frenetix Motion Planner

 This repository includes a Frenet trajectory planning algorithm in the [CommonRoad](https://commonroad.in.tum.de/) scenario format.
-The trajectories are generated according to the sampling-based approach in [1-5] including two different implementations.
 The Repo provides a python-based and a C++-accelerated Motion Planner [Frenetix](https://github.com/TUM-AVS/Frenetix/) implementation.

 # Occlusion-aware Motion Planning